mverleg/pyjson_tricks/README.rst

 Several keys of the format ``__keyname__`` have special meanings, and more might be added in future releases.

+If you're considering JSON-but-with-comments as a config file format, have a look at HJSON_, it might be more appropriate.
+For other purposes, keep reading!

 Installation and use
 ---------------------------------------